sui-foundation/sips/sips/sip-FanTV_OpenID_Whitelist.md

 ## Backwards Compatibility

 ZkLogin wallets are domain separated by the OpenID issuer and its client ID.
 There is no backward compatibility issue with existing issuers.

+Once the SIP is finalized with the configurations defined above (issuer string, client ID etc), they will not change again.
+Otherwise, the wallet created based on this configuration will result in lost of fund.

 ## Test Cases